 The accompanying consolidated interim financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
 The Company's continued existence is dependent upon its ability to raise additional capital, the continuing support of its creditors, and ultimately the attainment of profitable operations and positive cash flows.
 Failure to obtain sufficient financing will have an adverse effect on the financial position of the Company and its ability to continue as a going concern.
 These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 These consolidated interim financial statements do not give effect to adjustments that might be necessary to the carrying values, classification of assets and liabilities, and the reported operating results should the Company be unable to continue as a going concern.
-For the nine months ended September 30, 2021, the Company had net loss of \$746,343 (2020 - net income of \$8,333,140), and as at September 30, 2021 had a working capital of \$1,003,628 (December 31, 2020 - \$2,359,200).
-Management's plan includes continuing to pursue additional sources of financing through equity offerings, greater than 3-year loans as gold pre-payment and additional combinations thereof, and where practical, to reduce overhead costs.
+For the nine months ended September 30, 2022, the Company had net loss of \$2,749,135, and as at September 30, 2022 had working capital deficit of \$331,755.
+Management's plan includes continuing to pursue additional sources of financing through equity offerings, suitable debt financing and/or other financing arrangements and where practical, to reduce overhead costs.

 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-The impact on the Company is not currently determinable but management continues to monitor the situation.
+The impact on the Company is not currently determinable and may impact future funding.
+Management continues to monitor the situation.